-Although there will be suggested reading materials, the primary learning device will be actual performance assignments and eventually culminating in interschool mock trial competitions in November, 2016 and/or February 2017.1 All competitions are based on the Federal Rules of Evidence (FREs).
-Since we will not have the case files for the November competition until after Labor Day in September, the first several classes will be devoted to our reading and hypothetical performance assignments involving the case file from the February 2016 TYLA mock trial competition.
+Although there will be suggested reading materials, the primary learning device will be actual performance assignments and eventually culminating in interschool mock trial competitions in October/November, 2020 and/or February 2021.1 All competitions are based on the Federal Rules of Evidence (FREs).
+If we do not have the case fact patterns for the October/November competition until Labor Day in September, the first several classes will be devoted to our reading and hypothetical performance assignments involving the case file from a previous mock trial competition.
+Our classes and practices will initially be online and may be moved to the Moot Courtroom depending on the status of the Covid-19 Health crisis.

 Keep one thing in mind, though.
-We are a team.
+You are part of a team.
 Just as serious law firms use an in-house trial review process by colleagues prior to trial, we will make one another better and more effective advocates if we are prepared and candid in our work with one another.
 So, as much as anything else, an objective of this class will be to learn how to work as a team, to be open-minded about opposing points of view of our teammates, and to appreciate the value of teamwork.